tdlong/Compare_3_GWAS/README.md

 - CHROM, POS, Cov_Founder_A1, ..., Cov_Founder_B7, Cov_pool_1, ..., Cov_pool_N

 Note that the haplotype caller is run with a fix window size in cM (as opposed to kb).

-To get the starting data execute "get_data.sh" from results_in (these files are too large for github).

 ## Impute SNPs from haplotype calls and founder genotypes